Your upfront cost: $0

-No special requirements
+No additional requirements

-Biodiversity is a critical component of sustainable living and is central to several of the United Nations Sustainable Development Goals.
+Biodiversity is a critical component of sustainable living and is central to several of the subjected Nations Sustainable Development Goals.
 At a local scale, biodiversity is important for healthy and sustainable living, and due to the complexity of biodiversity issues in urban areas, requires well informed and strategic management.
 Focusing on the biodiversity present in urban areas, especially your own backyard, you will learn about the importance of biodiversity to human and ecosystem health and how biodiversity supports sustainable living.
 You will develop skills and knowledge in identification, quantification and management of both vertebrate and invertebrate biodiversity, and learn how to modify your environment to facilitate greater biodiversity.

-- Backyard biodiversity report (20%)
+- Backyard Biodiversity Assessment (20%)

-- Backyard habitat report (20%)
+- Backyard Habitat Assessment (20%)